sensillence/sensillence.github.io/ARTISDIG/index.md

 * Gopalakrishnan, R., Korhonen, L., Mõttus, M., Rautiainen, M., Hovi, A., Mehtätalo, L., Maltamo, M., Peltola, H. & Packalen, P. (2023).
 Evaluation of a forest radiative transfer model using an extensive boreal forest inventory database.
 Science of Remote Sensing, 8, 100098, doi: [10.1016/j.srs.2023.100098](https://doi.org/10.1016/j.srs.2023.100098).

 *Scientific conference papers*
 * Chudasama, Y., Muhammad, U. and Laaksonen J. (2024).
 A Comparison of Hyperspectral Super-resolution Techniques for Forestry Applications.
-To be submitted to the IEEE International Geoscience and Remote Sensing Symposium.
+To be submitted to the IEEE International Geoscience and Remote Sensing Symposium (IGARSS).
 * Guiotte, F., Kostensalo, J. and Laaksonen J. (2024).
-Foresty Variable Prediction with Multiresolution Hyperspectral and Panchromatic Inputs.
 Mesh Surface and Morphological Hierarchy for Individual Tree Detection from LiDAR.
-To be submitted to the IEEE International Geoscience and Remote Sensing Symposium.
+To be submitted to the IEEE International Geoscience and Remote Sensing Symposium (IGARSS).
 * Mäyrä, V. and Laaksonen J. (2024).
 Foresty Variable Prediction with Multiresolution Hyperspectral and Panchromatic Inputs.
-To be submitted to the IEEE International Geoscience and Remote Sensing Symposium.
+To be submitted to the IEEE International Geoscience and Remote Sensing Symposium (IGARSS).

 *Data Sets*
 * Kuusinen et al. (2022).
 Leaf spectra of four broadleaved deciduous tree species in Finland, doi: [https://doi.org/10.17632/3hswxj5nff.1](10.17632/3hswxj5nff.1).